Ayelala

 Ayelala is a female deity of justice and retribution widely feared for her instant punishments for those who commit criminal offences.
 She is also known as a goddess of truth, oath and divination.
-She originated from the areas inhabited by the Ilaje, Ikale and apoi ethnic groups in southwestern Nigeria, but later spread to other parts of the country, especially Benin and Edo State.
+She originated from the areas inhabited by the Yoruba (Ilaje and Ikale subgroups) and Ijaw (Apoi subgroup) people in what is now southwestern Nigeria, but later spread to other parts of the country, especially Benin and Edo State.
 She is often invoked by people who seek justice or revenge against their enemies, or by those who want to prove their innocence or expose the truth.
 Ayelala is believed to possess great powers which she uses against varying forms of social vice, such as armed robbery, sexual offences, and witchcraft to mention a few.

 Origin and spread

 One legend regarding Ayelala's origin suggests that she was a slave woman initially sacrificed by the Ilaje people in an attempt to reconcile with the Ijaw people.
 This gesture followed an adulterous affair between an Ilaje man and an Ijaw woman that had triggered a feud between the two communities.
 The slave woman met a tragic fate as she was buried alive alongside a pot of water and several charms at the boundary dividing the two territories.
 Over time, she evolved into a deified figure, revered as a goddess of justice responsible for punishing oath-breakers and wrongdoers.

 An alternate version of the tale portrays Ayelala as a princess from Ode-Itsekiri, married to an Ilaje chief.
 Accused of adultery by her husband and his kinsmen, she faced a conspiracy to end her life, leading to her burial with a pot of water and charms.
 However, she transcended her mortal existence, emerging from the grave as a formidable orisha, dedicated to seeking justice for those wrongly accused or oppressed.

 The worship of Ayelala extended beyond the coastal regions of Ondo State, gradually reaching other areas of Nigeria, particularly Benin and Edo State.
 Her popularity grew among individuals disheartened by prevailing corruption and injustice within society.
 Ayelala emerged as an alternative and efficacious means of dispensing justice and maintaining order in response to escalating crime and violence.
 Furthermore, she found favor among certain traditional rulers and chiefs, who utilized her influence to reinforce their authority and legitimacy.